j-mohammadi/RL-RacingCar/README.md

 ### Input of the Neural Network

 For inputs of the neural network, we used a very simple yet effective method called Lidar.
-This methods uses raycasting in several directions and gets the distances between the circuit limits and the car for each corresponding direction.
-A visualisation of this technique is shown in the following pictures, when one can see the car and the different laser beams represented in red color.
+This method uses raycasting in several directions and gets the distances between the circuit limits and the car for each corresponding direction.
+A visualization of this technique is shown in the following pictures, when one can see the car and the different laser beams represented in red color.

 ![IMe](https://user-images.githubusercontent.com/66775006/215752818-6acd229d-3782-4e98-9da1-8c39b33325df.jpg)

 ### Rewards

-Now that we have the environment, the actions for the agent and the inputs of the model, we need a way to tell the agent if its action are rewarded in regard of the current state.
+Now that we have the environment, the actions for the agent and the inputs of the model, we need a way to tell the agent if its actions are rewarded in regard to the current state.

-We choose here to be very simple and to assign the reward to be proportional to the distance travelled in the right direction.
+We choose here to be very simple and to assign the reward to be proportional to the distance traveled in the right direction.
 The angle of the right direction depends on the part of the track the car is in, thanks to the `checkCluster()` method.

 The part of the code that deals with the speed reward is written just below: